adriannovegil/e-shop/README.md

 npm start
 ```

 You can access the client application at http://localhost:4200.

 You can stop some services such as basket, order
 processing, or analytics, and you will notice that you can still use the application without some of its features.

-## Run everything

-Alternatively, you can run the system as described bellow.

-You can run all docker containers and Spring applications by running the `./scripts/start.sh`.
-By default, the script
-won't start ELK and Zipkin.
-If you want to use ELK and Zipkin, you can run the script as:
-`./scripts/start.sh --elk --distributed-tracing`.
-To stop everything you can run `./scripts/stop.sh`.

 ## Create user

 Before you start using the application, you need to create a user.

-You can access Keycloak authorization service at
-http://localhost:8090.
-Login with admin/admin, go to "Users", click "Add user" and fill in the necessary data.
+You can access Keycloak authorization service at http://localhost:8090.
+Login with `admin`/`admin`, go to "Users", click "Add user" and fill in the necessary data.

 ![Add User](docs/images/add-user.png)